NewAlpha-VNet/NewAlpha/README.md

 ## Further configurations

+### Blacklist toleration
 During a data transaction, if a client that normally responds to requests is offline due to complications and the other ports are not informed and still send requests to that port, these clients will receive a
 "NoResponse" error.
 By default, this error occurs twice until the offline client is blacklisted.
 Therefore, no one can make a request to this machine.
 The client is removed from the blacklist when it communicates with the switch.
 Such tolerances can be changed using the _`setToleration()`_ method, which accepts an amount as an argument.
 (This type of response error can also occur when the client is overloaded with requests.)

+### Byte size
+By default, the maximum capacity of a message containing a string is 4096 bytes.
+For larger data transfers, you can change this byte size using the _`setByteSizeSwitch`_ or _`setByteSizeClient`_ method, which accepts an integer as an argument.